bio-phys/BioEn.jl/README.md

 For optimization, one can either choose the log-weights method (LogWeights.jl) or the forces method (Forces.jl) [2].
 We use https://github.com/JuliaNLSolvers/Optim.jl [3] for optimization.

-Note that https://github.com/bio-phys/RefinementModels.jl provides simple models for refinement with example scripts saving the synthetic data for use with BioEn.jl.
+Note that https://github.com/bio-phys/RefinementModels.jl provides synthetic data for simple models for refinement.
+Example scripts save output for use with BioEn.jl.

 Note that this module is mainly intended for method development.
 It provides an alternative to the efficient Python/C implementation at https://github.com/bio-phys/BioEn, which we suggest for applications.